Justice and Peace

 Justice and Peace Commission

-The Justice and Peace Commission, along with Bishop Pat Dunn and our universal Church, have a vision of action for social justice as integral to our following the Gospel as Catholic Christians.
+The Justice and Peace Commission, along with Bishop Stephen Lowe and our universal Church, have a vision of action for social justice as integral to our following the Gospel as Catholic Christians.
 We help proclaim Jesus’ message of freedom and liberation by working for justice in our communities, nation and world.
 Our vision is shaped by the Scriptures; by a theology of justice, peace and integrity for creation; and by the Catholic social teaching of our Popes and Bishops.

 Love – Caritas – is an extraordinary force which leads people to opt for courageous and generous engagement in the field of justice and peace.